Jayatilleke De Silva: Journalism career

 His first foray into journalism was from the Aththa newspaper of the Communist Party.
 As editor of Mawbima and Forward newspapers, he dedicated most of his time to the party's ideological and youth activities.
 He later joined the Daily News newspaper in the late 1990s and continued his journalism in English medium.
 De Silva's bilingual writing ability paved the way for him to become the Editor in Chief of the Daily News in year 2001.
 Later he was appointed the Chief Editor of the Sunday Observer in 2003.

 However his articles during his later tenure in support of Liberation Tigers of Tamil Eelam suspects stating that "LTTE suspects are political prisoners" was a major controversial statement in his career as majority of the Sinhalese community started demeaning his allegation.
-He was dismissed from the editorial post from the lake house.
+He was dismissed from the editorial post of Lake House.

 Author

-De Silva translated the three volume Karl Marx's treatise on the socialist model, Das Kapital to Sinhala while actively engaging with JVP activities.
+De Silva translated the three volume Karl Marx's treatise on the socialist model, Das Kapital to Sinhala while actively engaging in political activities.
 He contributed to the panel of judges to select the best translations of the year at several literary festivals organized by the State Literary Advisory board during yahapalana government.